bpostance/bpostance.github.io/_posts/2022-01-04-multi-tasking-in-python.md

     List items:	[1, 2, 3, 4]

-## pyrallel
+### pyrallel

 [PyRallel](https://pyrallel.readthedocs.io/en/latest/parallel_processor.html) is another ParallelProcessor that uses CPU cores to process compute-intensive tasks.
+It is similar to multiprocessing.

 There is relatively little/no documentation on PyRallel beyond the [official documentation](https://pyrallel.readthedocs.io/en/latest/parallel_processor.html).
 There is also an unrelated and deprecated predecessor to Dask with the [same name](https://github.com/pydata/pyrallel) - so expect little help.
 But it also has as a `MapReduce` and `Queue` function that looks interesting and that i'll check out at some point.